-If the proponent should not be responsible for the works associated with the impacts (for example, dredging at a port), the EIS should clearly identify the entity that would be responsible and what approvals would be needed.
-Nevertheless, in this case, the EIS should provide enough assessment of the likely impacts of all associated activities for the regulatory authorities to have confidence that approval of the project, subject to this EIS process, would not have unacceptable flow-on impacts due to necessary works farther down the transport chain.
+If the proponent should not be responsible for the works associated with the impacts (for example, dredging at a port), the EIS must clearly identify the entity that should be responsible and what approvals would be needed.
+Nevertheless, in this case, the EIS must provide enough assessment of the likely impacts of all associated activities for the regulatory authorities to have confidence that approval of the project, subject to this EIS process, would not have unacceptable flow-on impacts due to necessary works farther down the transport chain.

-Describe detailed measures to avoid or mitigate impacts on each transport mode, including the use of alternative modes of transport where available.
+Describe detailed measures to avoid or mitigate impacts on each transport mode.
 The mitigation measures would ensure the safety, efficiency and condition of each mode is maintained.
 These mitigation measures are to be prepared by the proponent in close consultation with the relevant transport authorities.
 Any residual impacts that cannot be avoided must be identified and quantified.